National Parks in Tanzania

 Arusha

-Arusha is the safari capital of East Africa, the gateway to Tanzania's legendary northern circuit including the Serenget...
+Arusha is the safari capital of East Africa and the primary gateway to Tanzania's legendary northern circuit, including ...

 Dar es Salaam